jaegertracing/jaeger-client-csharp/README.md

 JAEGER_SERVICE_NAME | yes | The service name
-JAEGER_AGENT_HOST | no | The hostname for communicating with agent via UDP JAEGER_AGENT_PORT | no | The port for communicating with agent via UDP JAEGER_GRPC_ROOT_CERTIFICATE | no | The path to the root certificate used to validate the TLS connection to the GRPC collector
+JAEGER_AGENT_HOST | no | The hostname for communicating with agent via UDP JAEGER_AGENT_PORT | no | The port for communicating with agent via UDP JAEGER_GRPC_TARGET | no | The target for communicating with collector via GRPC, see https://github.com/grpc/grpc/blob/master/doc/naming.md
-JAEGER_GRPC_TARGET | no | The target for communicating with collector via GRPC, see https://github.com/grpc/grpc/blob/master/doc/naming.md
+JAEGER_GRPC_ROOT_CERTIFICATE | no | The root certificate file used to check the server side certificate from GRPC collector (roots.pem)
+JAEGER_GRPC_CLIENT_CHAIN | no | The client certificate chain file used to create a trusted TLS connection to the GRPC collector (client.pem)
+JAEGER_GRPC_CLIENT_KEY | no | The client private key file used to create a trusted TLS connection to the GRPC collector (client.key)
 JAEGER_ENDPOINT | no | The traces endpoint, in case the client should connect directly to the Collector, like http://jaeger-collector:14268/api/traces
 JAEGER_AUTH_TOKEN | no | Authentication Token to send as "Bearer" to the endpoint JAEGER_USER | no | Username to send as part of "Basic" authentication to the endpoint